Unleashing Visual Splendor: Final Fantasy 16’s Superficial Embrace of RPG Essence

 For example, there’s a hidden ultimate weapon in the base campaign that is clearly superior to all others.
 It offers 35 more Attack and Stagger points than the next best option.
 However, you would need a side-by-side comparison to grasp the significance of that statistical difference in terms of damage output.

-See also Starfield Game Review
+See also Aliens: Dark Descent Game Review

 Even pure action games like Devil May Cry offer weapons that allow for slightly different playstyles.
 In contrast, in Final Fantasy 16, the only way to determine your combat approach is by choosing Eikon abilities.
 Gear in the game only affects those abilities through accessories, and most accessories merely make abilities slightly more potent.
 Why not provide swords and armor with secondary stats that offer similar benefits?
 What’s the purpose of a gear system if most upgrades are plot necessities with little impact on the gameplay experience?